Azure-Samples/azure-sql-db-serverless-geospatial/README.md

 Every 15 seconds the Azure Function will wake up and get the GTS Realtime Feed.
 It will send data to Azure SQL where, thanks to [Geospatial](https://docs.microsoft.com/en-us/sql/relational-databases/spatial/spatial-data-sql-server) support, data will be stored and processed to see if any of the monitored buses (in table `dbo.MonitoredRoutes`) is a Geofence (stored in `dbo.GeoFences` table).
 If yes, the function will call an IFTTT endpoint to send a notification to a mobile phone.
 Better leave the office to be sure not to miss the bus!

 ## Pre-Requisites

-To run this sample, you need to have [Azure Function Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) or [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and an Azure SQL database to use.
+To run this sample, you need to have [Azure Function Core Tools 3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) or [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and an Azure SQL database to use.
 If you need help to create an Azure SQL database, take a look here: [Running the samples](https://github.com/yorek/azure-sql-db-samples#running-the-samples).
+If you are using Visual Studio Code, make also sure to have installed [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) and started it.

+## Create Database and import Route static data

+TDB

 ## Settings

 Before running the sample locally or on Azure, make sure to create a `local.settings.json` file using the provided template.
 There are three settings that you must specify:

 - `RealtimeFeedUrl` should point to a valid [GTFS-Realtime](https://gtfs.org/reference/realtime/v2/#message-feedheader) url.
 The sample uses the one provided by [King County Metro](https://kingcounty.gov/depts/transportation/metro/travel-options/bus/app-center/developer-resources.aspx).